therealsatya/15440web/_pages/about.md

 Guidance on Collaboration:
 * Students are encouraged to talk to each other, to the TAs, to the instructors, or to anyone else about any of the assignments.
 Any assistance, though, must be limited to discussion of the problem and sketching general approaches to a solution.
 * Each student must write out his or her own solutions to problem sets.
 All  projects must be done individually.
-* Consulting another student's solution is prohibited, and submitted solutions may not be copied from any source.
-These actions constitute cheating.
+* Consulting another student's solution is prohibited, and submitted solutions may not be copied in whole or part from any source.
+These include web sources as well as solutions submitted by students in previous years.
+These actions constitute cheating.  **<span style="color: crimson">We will be using plagiarism detection software to bring to our attention possible academic integrity violations.
+Do not risk penalization.</span>**
 * If you have any question about whether some activity would constitute cheating, please feel free to ask the instructors.

 Guidance on Sharing: You may not supply work that you complete during 15-440 to other students in future instances of this course or for use in future instances of this course (just as you may not use work completed by students who've taken the course previously).

 ### Recordings

-For Spring 2021, Zoom sessions of each lecture and recitation will be recorded by CMU Computing Services and posted to the [Canvas page for this course](https://canvas.cmu.edu/courses/22255).  **All other recordings are prohibited.**
+Lectures and recitations that are presented via Zoom, rather than in-person, will be recorded.
+These will be posted on [the Canvas page for his course](https://canvas.cmu.edu/courses/27800).

+Student recordings of live lectures or recitations are prohibited.

 ### Limit on Using TA time